iwgrjwyehe27-boop/chatgpt/replit.md

 - Installed Python 3.11 and all project dependencies
 - Configured OpenRouter API key via Replit Secrets
 - Set up workflow to run Flask application on port 5000
+- **Added comprehensive responsive design for all devices:**
+  - Mobile menu (hamburger button) to access sidebar on phones/tablets
+  - Multiple breakpoints: Desktop (>900px), Tablet (600-900px), Mobile (400-600px), Small mobile (<400px)
+  - Optimized message bubbles, text sizes, and buttons for each device
+  - Device detection functionality
+  - Sidebar slides in/out with smooth animations on mobile
+  - All features accessible on all screen sizes (no information loss)
+  - Touch-friendly button sizes for mobile devices

 ## Project Architecture